-DISTRIBUTING APPLICATIONS FOR ABSENTEE BALLOTS.
+DISTRIBUTING APPLICATIONS FOR VOTE BY MAIL BALLOTS

-PART 11 - INFORMATION ON FEDERAL LAW PROHIBITING FOREIGN
+PART 11 - FEDERAL LAW PROHIBITING FOREIGN NATIONALS FROM MAKING

-NATIONALS FROM MAKING CONTRIBUTIONS OR EXPENDITURES.
+CONTRIBUTIONS OR EXPENDITURES

-LEGISLATIVE INTENT.
-CHAPTER 976, 1977 STATUTES.
+LEGISLATIVE INTENT

-The Legislature finds and declares:
+Pursuant to Chapter 976, 1977 Statutes, the Legislature finds and declares:

-- (a) That a need exists for adequate identification of the source of campaign appeals directed at the voters in order to assist them in making rational decisions at the polls. - (b) That by requiring such identification of campaign literature, the public is better able to evaluate the source of campaign material, may be more adequately informed, and can better distinguish between truth and falsity. - (c) That by requiring identification, anonymous attacks, which cannot adequately be responded to in the heat of a campaign, will be discouraged. - (d) That by requiring identification, a candidate who believes he or she has been libeled may more readily seek redress in a civil action for damages. - (e) That limiting identification requirements to pejorative campaign material is inadequate because subtle attacks on candidates or measures can be framed which appear to be supportive but, in fact, are pejorative. - (f) That a distinction needs to be made between campaign materials of small size that usually carry little more than a "Vote for\\\\\" message, such as is often the case with buttons, matchbooks, pens, and the like, on the one hand, and campaign materials which carry more complex messages, on the other.
+- (a) That a need exists for adequate identification of the source of campaign Appeals directed at the voters in order to assist them in making rational decisions at the polls. - (b) That by requiring such identification of campaign literature, the public is better able to evaluate the source of campaign material, may be more adequately informed, and can better distinguish between truth and falsity. - (c) That by requiring identification, anonymous attacks, which cannot adequately be responded to in the heat of a campaign, will be discouraged. - (d) That by requiring identification, a candidate who believes he or she has been libeled may more readily seek redress in a civil action for damages. - (e) That limiting identification requirements to pejorative campaign material is inadequate because subtle attacks on candidates or measures can be framed which appear to be supportive but, in fact, are pejorative. - (f) That a distinction needs to be made between campaign materials of small size that usually carry little more than a "Vote for\\\\\" message, such as is often the case with buttons, matchbooks, pens, and the like, on the one hand, and campaign materials which carry more complex messages, on the other.
 In the case of the former, because of their characteristically small size and limited content, it would be an undue burden to require that identification as to source be included.